 The land management plan is a programmatic document designed to ensure ecological integrity at the forestwide scale.
 Desired conditions are generally expressed at the scale of broad potential vegetation types within geographic areas.
 Projects and stand-level treatments within projects should be designed to maintain or move toward these broader desired conditions.
 Due to the high variability in stand-level conditions, it is not possible or appropriate for the land management plan to develop desired conditions at the stand level.
 The environmental impact statement analyzes the general effects of treating the national forest in a manner consistent with the plan components (desired conditions, objectives, and so on) set forth in the revised plan and assess the forestwide effect on key ecosystem characteristics.
 It is not possible to assess the effects of management actions at a finer scale, because it is not possible to know where exactly treatments will be done in the future.
-Also, because the land management plan does not propose or analyze a particular project, it is not possible to say which desired conditions will be effective.
+Also, because the land management plan does not propose or analyze a particular project, it is not possible to say which desired conditions will be targeted by a particular treatment, and it is not possible to determine how a particular mitigation will be effective.
 However, at the project scale, the mitigation used must be effective to be consistent with the relevant plan components (such as a standard or guideline).

-Demonstrate how future projects, such as salvage, reflect best available science information The land management plan develops desired conditions based on the natural range of variation of disturbance regimes, including wildfire (for example, FW-DC-FIRE-01).
+Demonstrate how future projects, such as salvage, reflect best available scientific information.
+The land management plan develops desired conditions based on the natural range of variation of disturbance regimes, including wildfire (for example, FW-DC-FIRE-01).
 The final environmental impact statement and the revised plan recognize and protect the ecological importance of wildfire disturbance and associated tree mortality and snags (FW-GDL-TIM-01, 02).
 Management direction to maintain recently burned ecological conditions is further supported by an objective to manage for 375,000 acres of wildfire a decade (FW-OBJ-FIRE-02).
 The land management plan cannot compel action (FSH 1909.12, section 22.1), but all future projects and decisions will have to comply with the revised plan.
-Consistency of any particular project, salvage or otherwise, with best available science information or the revised plan must be assessed at the project-level.
+Consistency of any particular project, salvage or otherwise, with best available scientific information or the revised plan must be assessed at the project-level.

-Heterogeneity in nonforest vegetation
+Heterogeneity in non-forest vegetation